Bio-Otto/MDPerTool_GUI/README.md

 ### Development

 Want to contribute?
-Get branch and Join us to make MDPERTOOL great!
+Get a branch and Join us to make MDPERTOOL even greater!

 ### Todos

  - Write MORE Tests
  - Add Night Mode

 License
 ----